 Background

-Sabah State Water Department (JANS) is a State Government agency under the Ministry of Infrastructure Development.
-Presently, JANS operates under the state ordinance (Sabah Water Supply Enactment 2003) to supply treated water to the Sabah State community.
+The Sabah State Water Department (SSWD) is a State Government agency under the Sabah Ministry of Works (SMW).
+Currently, SSWD operates under the Water Supply Enactment 2003 to regulate and oversee the supply and distribution of treated water to the citizens of Sabah.

 History